 Nationwide’s claim data suggests that misapplications may increase when new herbicide technologies are implemented.
 Such was the case when cotton and soybean seed traits for 2,4-dichlorophenoxyacetic acid (2,4-D) and dicamba tolerance were integrated.
 Two of the most common losses we see are due to tank contamination and drift.

 Tank contamination may increase if the tanks aren’t rinsed according to the label instructions.
-To avoid drift issues, follow the preventive measures listed on the product label, including buffer requirements.
-Know what susceptible crops, trees, vegetation or other vulnerable targets are near application sites and closely monitor them for potential drift.
+Carefully read the tank rinsing requirements on each product label as products may have specific tank rinsing directions.
+To avoid drift issues, follow the preventive measures listed on the product label, specifically labeled wind speeds, approved nozzles, and buffer requirements.
+Observe what susceptible crops, trees, vegetation or other vulnerable targets are near application sites and evaluate the potential impact of drift.

 A QMS can help reduce the risk of misapplication through consistent documentation of important tasks, such as cleaning, spraying, product mixing and field mapping, as well as documenting essential information, such as seed genetics, sprayer settings, inventory and inspection logs.
 It can also help ensure that your company has appropriate policies in place to help reduce the potential for tank contamination, drift and off-target application.